• Former Club Patron Peter Menzies, left, presents the 2019 AIMES Supreme Award to Courtney Davies alongside then President, Phil Brosnan.

 He points to the gradual, cumulative growth of the Club as the signature of its success, as opposed to seeing any specific highlight moments.
 He is pleased to have seen a broadening of its scope in terms of its involvement in developing the Shore Junction youth hub.

-“When the Club purchased the former Takapuna RSA Club premises and established Shore Junction, this was a further move towards its work impacting young people beyond the awarding of AIMES prizes.
-Shore Junction serves a new function and has added to the growth of the Club with an extension of its support of youth activities, over and above the annual AIMES Awards.
+“Club members played crucial leadership roles in helping to establish Shore Junction in the former Takapuna RSA Club premises, this was a further move towards its work impacting young people beyond the awarding of AIMES prizes.
+Shore Junction serves a new function and the alignment assists the growth of the Club with an extension of its support of youth activities, over and above the annual AIMES Awards."

 “It met the need to reach out and encourage youth to strengthen their connections and understandings, receive mentoring and enable young people to explore areas that they are interested in.”